Coronavirus (Covid-19) information for students

 Lund University is following the Swedish Government's and Public Health Authority’s recommendations and guidelines regarding measures to reduce the spread of the coronavirus (Covid-19).

-- New decision by the vice-chancellor – 18 January
+- Latest decision by the vice-chancellor (18 March)

 - Support for students